Daniel Tzu-Hsuan Chen

 BIOGRAPHY

-Daniel is originally from Taiwan and holds an MSc in rehabilitation medicine from National Taiwan University.
-Prior to his PhD candidacy, he practised as a licenced physiotherapist in Taiwan and had worked in academic, non-governmental, and industrial settings as a public health scientist.
+Daniel earned his PhD in Clinical Medicine Research (Public Health) from Imperial College London, where he conducted research on tobacco control and the global epidemiology of poly-tobacco product use.
+Originally from Taiwan, he holds an MSc in Rehabilitation Medicine from National Taiwan University.
+Prior to his PhD candidature, he practiced as a licensed physiotherapist in Taiwan and worked in academic, non-governmental, and industrial settings as a public health scientist.